 CCFI is an organization structured to meet the needs of the industry quickly and efficiently.
 The Industrial Liaison Officers collaborate directly with clients to develop and execute industrially relevant research and development projects.

 The organization works with industry clients to identify needs.
-It then collaborates with the scientific and technological faculty and staff of the universities and technical colleges of Atlantic Canada to devise solutions to meet those needs.
+It then collaborates with scientific and technical faculty and staff to devise solutions to meet those needs.
 CCFI works to ensure that the initiatives are organized, on time and directed to address the specific needs of the industry clients.
 The Centre also funds these projects, when required.